 First Nations University of Canada and the University of Regina offer the following graduate programs with a focus on Indigenous studies.

-The UofR Faculty of Education, in collaboration with the Indigenous Education program at the FNUniv, offers a graduate program that leads to a Master of Indigenous Education.
+The UofR Faculty of Education, in collaboration with the Indigenous Education program at the FNUniv, offers a graduate program that leads to a Master of Indigenous Education (MIED).
 The program can be taken either through a Thesis, Project or Course basis.

 Students will take required courses in Indigenous Education, and then select course offerings from the University of Regina, Faculty of Education, in curriculum and instruction, educational administration, educational psychology, adult education, and human resource development.